HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Formal Authorization

-In Provider to Provider transactions, there are situations where one must supply a formal authorization for each data request.
+In Provider to Provider transactions, there are situations when a formal authorization is needed to accompany each data request.
 In Payer to Provider and some Provider to Provider transactions, a general data-sharing agreement makes such individual authorizations unnecessary, and the Data Consumer can use the Task alone.
 When a formal request for the information to be shared is needed, it is represented by either a [CommunicationRequest] or [ServiceRequest] and referenced by Task using the `Task.basedOn` element.
 The example below illustrates a use case with a formal authorization.

 The [HL7 FHIR-I Workflow project] is working on a set of rules for when it is sufficient to use Task alone to ask for an action to be performed and when the Task needs to be accompanied by a separate formal authorization using a request resource.
-Their preliminary conclusion is that Task can (and even should) exist without a request resource for some situations.
+Their preliminary conclusion is that Task can exist without a request resource, and that in some situations this is the preferred approach.
 The FHIR-I Workflow project intends for these rules to be used in addition to the organization's business practices to assist in the decision-making of the information providers.
 {:.stu-note}

 #### Example Task Based Transaction with a Formal Authorization